Brown-University-Library/DHDSsummer2021/03-July-9.md

 ## Details
 * We will be working with the Atom text editor on your computer.
 This is a cross platform text editor and Integrated Development Environment (IDE) that is a fundamental tool you will use over and over again.
 To install it, follow the instructions on the [Atom page](https://atom.io/) for your operating system.
+* Download the [Zip file](https://drive.google.com/file/d/16hNAxyxbP7k2DW-FZBZ9swYMxyzUR9q3/view?usp=sharing) that is in the shared Google folder.
+It contains the files we will be working with in the afternoon.
+* [Regular Expression Cheatsheet](https://drive.google.com/file/d/1S7ddpZdzQhxQGhNnGPx__NEvsMWhRjHp/view?usp=sharing) (in the shared Google folder)

 ## Homework
 Read one or two of the following and write a one page response.
 Please put the response in the Day 3 Reading folder in the shared google drive.
 There will be a short discussion of the readings on Monday morning.
-[Not finalized yet]

 * D'Ignazio and Klein [1.
 The Power Chapter](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/3?readingCollection=0cd867ef#annotations:oBzRwKakEeumQ4cWPahqmQ) in _Data Feminism_
 * Panel session abstract ["Precarious Labor in the Digital Humanities."](https://dh2018.adho.org/en/precarious-labor-in-the-digital-humanities/).
 DH2018